-As one of the largest and most comprehensive music schools in the nation, the University of North Texasí College of Music provides many opportunities for you to enjoy our musical heritage.
+As one of the nation's largest and most comprehensive music schools, the University of North Texas' College of Music provides many opportunities for you to enjoy our musical heritage.
 These avenues include:

-We invite you to explore all that the College of Music has to offer.
+We invite you to explore all the College of Music has to offer.

-Our musical performances range from concerts by student groups to those featuring internationally known guest artists.
+Our musical performances range from concerts by student groups to those featuring internationally known artists.
 The college presents more than 1,000 programs each year.
-Many of the events are presented in the Murchison Performing Arts Center, which houses the 1,100-seat Winspear Performance Hall and the 400- seat Lyric Theatre.
+Many of the events are held in the Murchison Performing Arts Center, which houses the 1,000-seat Winspear Performance Hall and the 400- seat Lyric Theatre.
 Other concert venues are:

-Several of these ensembles perform on national and international tours and release recordings.
+Several ensembles perform on national and international tours and release recordings.

-Courses focusing on music appreciation, music theory, 19th- and 20th-century music, and music cultures of the world are available to all students.
-These courses fulfill the visual and performing arts requirement or the humanities requirement of the universityís core curriculum.
-For detailed information about the courses, consult the UNT Undergraduate Catalog at www.unt.edu/catalog.
+Courses focusing on music appreciation, music theory, 19th- and 20th-century music, and world music cultures are available to all students.
+These courses fulfill the visual and performing arts, humanities or discovery requirements of the university's core curriculum.
+For detailed information about the courses, access the UNT Undergraduate Catalog.

-With permission from the college, you can also enroll in applied lessons for 1 credit hour.
-More information about enrolling in a music course or taking applied lessons is available by contacting the College of Musicís Undergraduate Advising Office at 940-369- 7771.
+Based on availability and with permission from the college, you can also enroll in applied lessons for 1 credit hour.
+More information about enrolling in a music course or taking applied lessons is available by contacting the College of Music's Undergraduate Advising Office at 940-565-3860.